GDCorona/Hanabi-Ranking-old/README.md

-# Old version of my Hanabi Ranking website.
+## Old version of my Hanabi Ranking website
 All of the information in this site are outdated, please check out the new site: https://hanabiranking.work.gd/